THE press office at a Scottish police force is at risk of overturning years of goodwill among journalists following a tightening of procedure.

-Instead of being regarded as operating arguably the most helpful police press office in the country, Lothian and Borders Police now risk – by becoming much more formal in their dealings with the media – alienating hacks.
+Instead of being regarded as operating arguably the most approachable – and therefore most helpful – police press office in the country, Lothian and Borders Police is to become much more formal in its dealings with the media.

 It is also understood that, other than in exceptional circumstances, police press officers will be unable to use mobile telephones to speak to journalists – landlines of course having the advantage of being easy to monitor.